-Our sector-focussed approach means we are aware of the inherent needs of government, their priorities and the outcomes they seek.
-We know Councils are answerable to stakeholders, such as tax and rate payers, and public service consumers.
-Leveraging this knowledge, we have a proven track record of delivering the right results at the right price for State and local government clients.
+Government is answerable to many stakeholders, such as tax and rate payers, and public service consumers, and so by leveraging this knowledge, we have demonstrated a proven track record of delivering the right results with real value for money for Local, State and Commonwealth Government clients.

-Our relationships with our government clients are built on a commitment to client service and around a core philosophy of exceeding our client’s service delivery expectations.
-As one of the premier local government specialised firms in Queensland, we can guarantee the provision of high quality legal services due to the secure base of expert lawyers we have across the country, each of whom is committed to ensuring that clients are provide with quality and consistent legal advice for a reasonable fee.
+Our relationships with our Government clients have been built on a genuine commitment to client service and centre around a core philosophy of exceeding our client’s service delivery expectations.
+We can guarantee the provision of high quality legal services due to the secure base of expert lawyers we have across the country, each of whom is committed to ensuring that Government clients are provided with quality and consistent legal advice that also provides real value for money.

-DWF are pre-approved suppliers in LGAQ’s Local Buy Legal Services Panel, and are also currently on the individual legal services panel for three Councils in Queensland:
+DWF are currently on the individual legal services panel for three Councils in Queensland:

 A recent review of the Property Acquisition Standards has resulted in changes in the way NSW Government authorities acquire land in NSW by compulsory acquisition.
 All agencies which acquire land under the Land Acquisition (Just Terms Compensation) Act 1991 (NSW) are required to comply with the revised Standards.